02aurellia/RnD-Cucumber-Java/README.md

 # RnD-Cucumber-Java

-This repository serves as a personal record of my learning journey through various YouTube tutorials.
-It contains code, notes, and projects that I've created while following along with different tutorial videos.
+This repository serves as a personal record of my learning journey through YouTube tutorials.
+It contains code, notes, and projects that I've created while following the tutorial videos.

 **Motivation**